vitaly-t/pg-promise/README.md

     console.log(reason); // printing the reason why the transaction failed });
 ```
-In the example above we create a new transaction object and call its method ```exec```, passing it a call-back function that must do all the queries needed and return a [Promise] object.
-In the example we use ````promise.all```` to indicate that we want both queries inside the transaction to succeed to consider it a success; otherwise the transaction is to be rolled back.
+In the example above we create a new transaction object and call its method ```exec```, passing it a call-back function
+that must do all the queries needed and return a [Promise] object.
+In the example we use ```promise.all``` to indicate that
+we want both queries inside the transaction to resolve before executing a <i>COMMIT</i>.
+And if one of the queries fails to resolve,
+<i>ROLLBACK</i> will be executed instead, and the transaction call will be rejected.

 <b>Notes</b>
 * While inside a transaction, we make calls to the same-named methods as outside of transactions, except we do it on the transaction object instance now,